devmaroy/justask-template_cu_pe_st_hc_en/README.md

 JustAsk Discussion Platform
 =======================

 Personal discussion platform project.
-Based on flexbox layout, html5 and modern css3 principes with a little bit of php.
+Based on flexbox layout, html5 and modern css3 principes.

 This project is used as a little demonstration of my skills and for evolving my knowledge as a full stack web developer.